At Smartpay, protecting our customers against Chargebacks and Fraud is of the utmost importance to us.

 What is the Chargeback/ Dispute Process?

-3. Smartpay sends an email to your nominated email for financial notifications, requesting a copy of the receipt or a tax invoice in case of MOTO (Mail Order/ Telephone Order) transactions.
+- Smartpay processes the Retrieval Request and charges the full amount to your nominated settlement account, and sends an email to your nominated email for financial notifications, requesting a copy of the receipt or a tax invoice in case of MOTO (Mail Order/ Telephone Order) transactions.
+This is to validate that you provided the goods or services to the customer.

-1. If the cardholder’s bank is not satisfied with the response, they may initiate a Chargeback and a debit for the Chargeback amount is applied to your bank account.
-If this happens, we will also notify you via email.
+- If the cardholder’s bank is not satisfied with the response, we will notify you via email.
 Please note: a Chargeback fee will be charged at the end of the month.

 It should be noted that not all retrieval requests will result in Chargebacks.
 Further, it should be noted that all Chargebacks do not need to be preceded by retrieval requests.